huidi-lu/stylta/README.md

-# stylta - Stata code style checker
+# Stylta - Stata code style checker

-stylta is a tool to check your Stata code against some style conventions
+Stylta is a tool to check your Stata code against some style conventions